-Migrating Solr replicas
+Migrating Solr Replicas

-When you replace a host, migrating replicas from that host to the new host, instead of depending on failure recovery, can help ensure optimal performance.
+When you replace a host, migrating replicas on that host to the new host, instead of depending on failure recovery, can help ensure optimal performance.

 Where possible, the Solr service routes requests to the proper host.
 Both ADDREPLICA and DELETEREPLICA Collections API calls can be sent to any host in the cluster.
-For more information on the Collections API, see Apache Solr Reference Guide.
+For more information on the Collections API, see Collections API in Apache Solr Reference Guide.